goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 <summary markdown="span">Quick Summary</summary>
 <div markdown="1">

-# VOYAGER: An Open-Ended Embodied Agent with Large Language Models

 This paper introduces VOYAGER, a novel AI agent that uses Large Language Models (specifically GPT-4) to enable lifelong learning and exploration in the open-world environment of Minecraft without human intervention.